Ahmed-Abd-El-gawad/Red-Hat-System-Administration-I-9.0-RH124/Chapter 7. Control Access to Files/README.md

         * The second set are for the file's group owner.
         * The last set applies to all other (world) users.
         * If a set is an rwx string, then that set has all three permissions: read, write, and execute.
 If a letter is replaced by a ```-``` dash character, then that set does not have that permission.
+    * After the second column (the link count)
+      * The first name specifies the file owner
+      * The second name is the file's group owner.
 *

 <a name="7.3"></a>